 But why would they want to frighten the public?
 There are two agendas here.
 Firstly, the hunting fraternity, whose actions were popularly curtailed in 2004 by the Hunting Act (not that they have paid much attention to it) have desperately tried to get successive governments to overturn the act and re-legalise foxhunting – which will also serve to re-legalise stag hunting, hare coursing and otter hunting.
 Secondly, there is an annual, concerted campaign by ‘pest controllers’ who tell us the rat population has doubled; mole numbers are increasing; grey squirrels are responsible for the deaths of thousands of red squirrels; magpies are responsible for songbird decline and many other myths, generalisations and exaggerations.

 Foxhunters and ‘pest controllers’ are often the same people.
 Both benefit by frightening the public into believing Britain is being overrun by foxes, despite the fact neither activity has ever been (or could ever be) a controlling factor on the species.
 Dubious stories of foxes attacking humans and domestic pets have largely fallen on deaf ears because people see foxes all the time and what they read in the tabloid press doesn’t reflect their own experience.
-So the scaremongers turn their attention to claims of an increasing number of foxes (research shows the population has been stable for at least 40 years and has actually fallen in the South East) and now – HUGE foxes.
+So the scaremongers turn their attention to absurd claims of an increasing fox population (despite scientific evidence it has actually fallen over the past 40 years) and now – HUGE foxes.
 And this, they say, is the fault of misguided urban householders feeding them.
 But the latest ‘massive’ fox was from rural Scotland, so how does that work?
 And, of course, people also feed their cats and dogs – and those species aren’t getting bigger!
 None of it holds water.

 "A pragmatic approach to conservation."